KseniyaVerenich/project1-campaign-website/docs/personas.md

-Candidate: ZOEY!
+Candidate:
+##ZOEY!
 A candidate for all species!
+(Bridging the gap between humans and animals!)

 MVP: Create a candidate website that allows users to access her page and

 Must: